-In connection with our credit agreement, we entered into an irrevocable standby stock purchase agreement with Thermo Funding Company LLC, an affiliate of Thermo, pursuant to which Thermo Funding Company agreed to purchase on or before December 31, 2011 up to shares of our common stock for an aggregate purchase price of approximately \$200.0 million under certain circumstances, including as may be necessary to enable us to comply with the minimum liquidity and forward fixed charge coverage ratio tests in our credit agreement, to cure defaults in payment of regularly scheduled principal or interest under our credit agreement and to enable us to meet the milestone tests in our credit agreement for receipt of proceeds from the sale of our common stock.
-Thermo Funding Company also has the right to purchase this common stock at any time during the term of the standby stock purchase agreement.
-Thermo Funding Company agreed to secure its obligations under the standby stock purchase agreement by placing in escrow cash and marketable securities with a value equal to 110% of its commitment.
-As required by the pre-emptive rights provisions then contained in our certificate of incorporation, we offered existing stockholders who were accredited investors (as defined under the Securities Act) the opportunity to participate in the transaction contemplated by the standby stock purchase agreement on a pro rata basis on substantially the same terms as Thermo Funding.
+In connection with our credit agreement, we entered into an irrevocable standby stock purchase agreement with Thermo Funding Company LLC, an affiliate of Thermo, pursuant to which Thermo Funding Company agreed to purchase on or before December 31, 2011 up to 12,371,136 shares of our common stock at approximately \$16.17 per share, an aggregate purchase price of approximately \$200.0 million, under certain circumstances, including as may be necessary to enable us to comply with the minimum liquidity and forward fixed charge coverage ratio tests in our credit agreement, to cure defaults in payment of regularly scheduled principal or interest under our credit agreement and to enable us to meet the milestone tests in our credit agreement for receipt of proceeds from the sale of our common stock.
+Thermo Funding Company also has the right to purchase this common stock at any time during the term of the standby stock purchase agreement at the same price of approximately \$16.17 per share, without regard to any future increase in the trading price of our common stock.
+Thermo Funding Company agreed to secure its obligations under the standby stock purchase agreement by placing in escrow cash and marketable securities with a value equal to 105% of its commitment.
+Pursuant to the standby stock purchase agreement, on June 30, 2006, Thermo Funding Company purchased 927,840 shares of our common stock for \$15.0 million.
+As required by the pre-emptive rights provisions then contained in our certificate of incorporation, we have offered existing stockholders who are accredited investors (as defined under the Securities Act) the opportunity to participate in the transaction contemplated by the standby stock purchase agreement on a pro rata basis on substantially the same terms as Thermo Funding.
 The terms of this offering were set forth in a private placement memorandum mailed to these stockholders.
-These stockholders agreed to purchase up to additional shares of our common stock for an aggregate purchase price of \$.
-See "Certain Relationships and Related Party Transactions-Irrevocable Standby Stock Purchase Agreement."
+These stockholders may purchase up to 2,988,990 additional shares of our common stock at approximately \$16.17 per share, an aggregate